In conversation with JONATHAN HEPFER (Nice, France - 2011)

 I mention this because I see that you don’t know 14 stations, and 14 Stations is very important in solo percussion.
 This is just my opinion, of course.

-After I performed 14 Stations, Iannis Xenakis, whom I knew very well for about eight or nine years, mentioned to me that he was interested in writing me a piece for solo percussion.
-And of course I was interested.
-He took some time and finally said to me, “now I have an idea: I don’t want to write a piece like the 14 Stations; I want to write a study on rhythm.”
+Anyway, after I performed 14 Stations, Iannis Xenakis, whom I knew very well for about eight or nine years from the G.R.M., mentioned to me that he was interested in writing me a piece for solo percussion.
+And of course I was interested!
+After we initially spoke, he took some time to think, and one day he finally said to me, “now I have an idea: I don’t want to write a piece like the 14 Stations; I want to write a study on rhythm.”
 And that was how Psappha came into the picture.

 You know, last year during a lecture I gave in Australia alongside Steven Schick, I spoke about 1975 being the year that Psappha was born.
 Steven Schick stopped me, and said “Sylvio, may I tell you something, please?
 Psappha was written in ‘76!”
 In front of the entire public!
 (Laughter) I said, "yes.
 Thank you."
 (Laughter)

-But I never, Jonathan, said to a composer, "ah, I would like you to write for marimba and so on."
+I must tell you, Jonathan, that I never would say to a composer, "ah, I would like you to write for marimba and so on."
 Never.
 They have the freedom to write what they want.
 Afterwards, it’s my problem, dealing with what is written.
 I am an interpreter.
 But interpretation doesn't simply mean playing what is written.
 Because if you play only what is written, you are just a student!
 Okay?

 The interpreter should have something to say.
 For example in Psappha, there is not necessarily much to say, but there is something beyond the notes.
 And I was able to say something about Psappha quickly because I knew Xenakis very well.
 I saw Psappha as something tragic.
 Not dramatic, but tragic.
 There is a difference.